Light Painting a WWII Piper L-4 N33579 and a WWII Willys “MB” Jeep

 We hit the golf ball a little, relaxed with great friends, and then headed to Naples for the amazing Cars on 5th Concourse, and its spectacular Friday evening Jetport Reception charity event for Habitat for Humanity.
 It was there that we were commissioned to light paint this mint-condition black '58 Porsche Speedster.

-Mother Nature attempted to ruin this one with a dew point that kicked in before it was even dark out, but we pulled it off!
+Mother Nature attempted to ruin this one with a dew point that kicked in before it was even dark out, but we managed to pull it off!

 A stunning light painted photograph of a black 1958 Porsche 356A 1600 Speedster.